Jkuzz/graphql-java-app/README.md

 # graphql-java-app

 This repository contains my credit project for [Java Programming](https://d3s.mff.cuni.cz/teaching/nprg013/).
-This app provides a GraphQL provider that aggregates regional population change data from the Czech Statistical Office, which are available [here](https://data.gov.cz/datov%C3%A9-sady?kl%C3%AD%C4%8Dov%C3%A1-slova=pohyb%20obyvatel).
+This app serves a GraphQL provider that aggregates regional population data from the Czech Statistical Office, which are available [here](https://data.gov.cz/datov%C3%A9-sady?kl%C3%AD%C4%8Dov%C3%A1-slova=pohyb%20obyvatel).
 The app relies on [GraphQL Java](https://www.graphql-java.com/) to serve the endpoint.